open-feature/spec/specification/README.md

 ### Stable

 Sections marked as `Stable` do not allow breaking changes without a major version update.
+They can be used in production with a high degree of confidence.

 Put simply: